XxHarvzBackxX/Custom-Obelisks/Content-Pack-Guide.md

 ```
 For more info on Content Patcher, see [the documentation](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide.md) for it.
 For info on the data entries in `Data/Blueprints`, see [the page on it in the Stardew Wiki](https://stardewvalleywiki.com/Modding:Blueprint_data).
+### Assets
+The obelisk image file must be 48x128 pixels.
+If the image resolution does not match this (without loading it specially through external tools like [PyTK](https://gist.github.com/hatrat/6339a7975ae5d13802488d88a8b10a64#scaleup)), it could cause a crash.

 ## How-to
 In your `manifest.json` file, specify that this is a content pack for CO by placing CO's unique ID inside the `ContentPackFor` field (`harvz.CustomObelisks`).